JosunHK/Thermometer-go/README.md

 for rules and testing check : https://www.puzzle-thermometers.com/

+# THIS IS NOT A COMPLETED PROJECT

+### It can reliablly do

+4x4 normal
+4x4 curved
+6x6 normal
+6x6 curved

+### Sometimes do

+10x10 normal
+10x10 curved

+### 15x15 and more

+basically can't or not in reasonable time

 # JS script

 To import custom data, open dev console in the thermometer game,